VolodymyrMoskalyuk/ExpensesManagement/README.md

 Second step:
    + Build -> Build artifacts;
    + in menu "Build artifacts" choose action "Build".

 Run this application You can from command console and Intellij Idea:
 First variant:
    + Run console after enter java - jar route to file\file.jar and press enter
    + example of command: java -jar F:\ExpensesManagement\out\artifacts\ExpensesManagement_jar\ExpensesManagement.jar
    + after You can use application;
    + way to jar file in the project: ExpensesManagement\out\artifacts\ExpensesManagement_jar

-Second step:
+Second variant:
    In Intellij Idea You can press "Shift+F10" or press Run -> Run"ExpensesManagement.jar" after You can use application.